Amandahsr/HadoopAndSparkAssignments_CS4225/README.md

 <ins>Assignment 1: Hadoop</ins>

-Given 2 textual files, for each common word between the files, find the smaller number of times the word appears between the files.
+Given 2 textual files (Task1-input1.txt, Task1-input2.txt), for each common word between the files, find the smaller number of times the word appears between the files.
 In general, words with different case or different non-whitespace punctuation are considered different words.
 Additionally, common words (case sensitive) cannot appear in the stopwords.txt file provided.
 Output the top 20 common words with the highest frequency.

 Proposed Solution:
 1. Mapper